-College fairs give you the chance to talk to representatives from multiple colleges and career schools.
+College visits and fairs give you the chance to talk to representatives from multiple colleges and career schools.
 You can learn about various schools, and their representatives will answer your questions.
 If you’re in high school, ask your school counselor about college fairs in your area.

 To help you narrow down your college or career school options, try the following:

 Check out the school’s website.
 Lots of colleges and career schools now offer virtual tours, so you can still “see” the campus, even if you can’t visit in person.
 You also can get information about programs and classes offered at the school, find out if the school participates in federal financial aid, and learn about campus life.

 A great way to get a feel for a school is to contact the school and schedule a visit, preferably while classes are in session.
 Make sure you’re comfortable with the facilities, equipment, teachers, and students.
 Be sure to bring a list of questions to ask.
 Our Things to Consider page will help you identify questions to ask.